h0ly0ne/xosl/README.md

 ## Easy compilation

 The Borland C++ environment is a DOS tool.
 As such, it can only be run under a DOS environment.
-However, thanks to the [DosBox](https://www.dosbox.com/) it is quite easy to setup a fully working DOS environment.
+However, thanks to [DosBox](https://www.dosbox.com/) it is quite easy to setup a fully working DOS environment.

-The Borland C++ tools are included with the sources: they take few MiB of space and are now an easily found abandonware.
+The Borland C++ tools are included with the sources: they take up a few MiB of space and are now an easily found abandonware.
 I have not included the setup or the entire installation tree.
 Instead, only the file sets that are actually required to compile XOSL are present, so if your goal is to grab a pristine version of the development tools, look for them on any abandonware sites.